bloomberg/chromium.bb/clang_format/README.txt

-This folder contains clang-format binaries.
+This folder contains clang-format scripts.
 The binaries will be automatically downloaded from Google Storage by gclient runhooks for the current platform.

 For a walkthrough on how to maintain these binaries: